NOVA: Next-step Open-Vocabulary Autoregression for 3D Multi-Object Tracking in Autonomous Driving: Methodology

 \section{Methodology}

-As illustrated in Fig.~\ref{fig:pipeline}, NOVA is an online tracking-by-detection framework for open-vocabulary 3D multi-object tracking (OV-3D-MOT).
-Our goal is not to redesign the detector, but to rethink the \emph{association} stage under open-vocabulary uncertainty.
-To address the inherently unstable geometric cues and inconsistent category semantics in OV-3D-MOT, NOVA casts association as an \emph{autoregressive next-token decision} conditioned on trajectory context, utilizing three core designs that directly target these failure modes: a Geometry Encoder with \texttt{<box>} token injection and IoU-quality supervision, Hybrid Prompting to control semantic visibility, and Hard Negative Mining to strengthen discriminative geometric~reasoning.
+As illustrated in Fig.~\ref{fig:pipeline}, NOVA follows an online tracking-by-detection framework for open-vocabulary 3D multi-object tracking (OV-3D-MOT).
+Rather than replacing the entire detection-to-association pipeline, our goal is to reformulate its core \emph{association} stage under open-vocabulary uncertainty.
+Specifically, NOVA replaces hand-crafted pairwise similarity costs with an \emph{autoregressive} next-token decision conditioned on serialized trajectory context.
+To address the inherently unstable geometric cues and inconsistent category semantics in OV-3D-MOT, NOVA introduces three designs: a Geometry Encoder with \texttt{<box>} token injection and IoU-quality supervision, Hybrid Prompting to control semantic visibility, and Hard Negative Mining to strengthen discriminative geometric reasoning.